danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 Tabs are an opt-in feature in Vim, that I never opted-in to.
 Instead, I prefer working with Vim's buffer model.
 Every file opens in a buffer that lives in memory.
 Vim can show the contents of a buffer in a split, but if you close that split, the buffer doesn't disappear.

-Running the command `:buffers` will show a list of currently active buffers and you can use commands like `:b` to jump to a buffer by name or ID.
+Running the `:buffers` command will list the currently active buffers and you can use commands like `:b` to jump to a buffer by name or index.
 Commands like `:bnext` and `:bprev` navigate backwards and forwards through buffers.
 There's even extra fancy stuff like `:bufdo` for running a Vim command in parallel on every open buffer.

 I haven't been able to emulate a proper buffer based workflow in VSCode, but for now I'm comfortable using a one-buffer-per-split model.